AUTHENTIC japanese KARATE

 SEIREIKAI KARATE (Pronounced; Say-Ray-Ky)

-精 - SEI: Strength & Spiritual Energy 励 - REI: Strife, To Endeavor 会 - KAI: Organization or Association "School of Energetic Spirit, Devotion & Strife Association"
+精 - SEI: Refined Strength & Spiritual Energy 励 - REI: Strive To Endeavor 会 - KAI: Organization or Association "School of Energetic Spirit, Devotion & Strife."

 Seireikai Karate (aka Seirei-shin or Seirei-ken) is traditional, authentic Japanese karate.
 Seireikai Karate is a fusion of Karate and Judo (primarily based on Kyokushin karate & Oyama Karate, fused with Judo techniques), creating a unique style of fighting and practical self-defense.
 Utilizing an arsenal of kicking, punching, and strike combinations, while incorporating grabs, take-downs and throws.